 Here are a few things most customers don’t know.
-Most contractors don’t have any marks on their license.
+Most contractors don’t have any marks on their licenses.
 You should always check on the AZROC website but just know it’s not the best indicator on whether or not you’re hiring a good contractor.
 I would say the most important consideration before hiring any contractor is their experience in the field.
 Roofing is a difficult trade.
 There is no trade school or real support system like other trades have such as an electrician or plumber.
 The craft is usually passed down from father to son and with the current labor shortage, it’s a real issue trying to find qualified contractors who are experienced.
 The most difficult parts of roofing are in the details such as installing the product around an air conditioner, chimney, or where two roof sections come together.

 If I was hiring a roofing contractor in Phoenix, I would ask the following:

 1. Are they licensed, insured, & bonded?

 2. How long have they been in business?

 How long they have been in business will reflect their experience in the field.
 It will also help you to feel confident knowing they will be around to honor their warranty.
 Eighty percent of small businesses are closed down within 4 years.

 3. How long have they been in business in Arizona/Phoenix?